Alexzihaohu/2021s1final/ccc.md

 - A typical contact database in a relational data model may include: a person table, a telephone table, an email table and an address table, all linked to each other.
 - The same database in a document-oriented database would entail one document type only, with telephones numbers, email addresses, etc., nested as arrays in the same document

+#### advantage and disadvantage of CouchDB for dealing with “big data” compared to more traditional databases

+- In traditional database, we have things like schema, keys tables.
+While we don't have these in noSQL database which is more flexible.
+- In traditional database, we have to write queries.
+While we don't to do these in noSQL database
+- Because we have heterogenous data, we would like to save them as document in the noSQL database which is not supported by traditional database - The majority of the data comes in a semi-structured or unstructured format from social media, audio, video, texts, and emails.
+- Because noSQL database support mapreduce, we can run mapreduce across many many services which full-scale the processing opportunities for large scale analytics on multiple servers and processing them
+- For ACID, in mySQL transaction needs to be complete while this not a problem with distributed database which shard across multiple servers and everyone of returns with the same answer which can causes overhead on the limitation to do that.
+CouchDB's nodes can fail but you can still get results.

 #### Sharding

 - Sharding is the partitioning of a database “horizontally”, i.e. the database rows (or documents) are partitioned into subsets that are stored on different servers.
 Every subset of rows is called a shard.